Vitamin B7 (biotin): The Beauty Vitamin

 These are three things worth remembering about vitamin B7:

 - You need vitamin B7 to turn nutrients from your food into energy.
-Next to that, vitamin B7 is important for cell growth and gene regulation.

 - You can find vitamin B7 in a variety of foods.
 Richest sources are organ meats, eggs and fish.